IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

 ```

-Resulting in the following view, which groups the Product Categories unique rows, Countries in unique columns and displays the related aggregations for those groups in the related cells:
+Resulting in the following view, which groups the Product Categories unique columns, Sellers Countries in unique rows and displays the related aggregations for the number of units in the related cells:

 <code-view style="height: 530px"
            data-demos-base-url="{environment:demosBaseUrl}"